Skip to main content

 Non-salaried staff

-Non-salaried staff is the employer.
+Non-salaried personnel are the employer.

-Calculation of non-salaried staff
+Calculation of non-salaried personnel

 2. Spouse and minor children